ninabarzh/broomstick/content/posts/eurostack-healthcare.md

 fitness trackers monitoring vital signs, home blood pressure monitors uploading results, hospital machines feeding diagnostics into central systems.
 These IoT sources can all speak the same digital language.
-To that end, Europe is pushing for mandatory use of standards such as HL7 FHIR (a widely-used healthcare data standard) and GAIA-X frameworks that define how data should be shared across providers, countries, and systems.
+To that end, Europe is pushing for mandatory use of standards such as HL7 FHIR (a widely-used healthcare data standard) and GAIA-X frameworks that define how data could be shared across providers, countries, and systems.

 Security and privacy are central to this vision.
 Data is encrypted from the point of capture to the point of access.
 Healthcare providers and patients gain access via Digital Identity Wallets, part of the EU Digital Identity Framework